-- Avoid blocking a view of the sky with anything very solid e.g. your frame - Try to position it away from other GPS or mobile devices if possible - It doesn't matter which way it's oriented, but it's often helpful to be able to see the lights on top - It should be positioned securely to avoid you losing it or it working its way to the bottom of a bag (where signal isn't great!) - Wherever you place it, please protect it with one of the little plastic bags provided.
+- Avoid blocking a view of the sky with anything solid e.g. your bike frame or your body - It can be placed inside bags but must not be underneath dense or electronic items e.g. powerbanks - Position it away from other GPS or mobile devices - It doesn't matter which way the tracker is oriented, but it's often helpful to be able to see the lights on top - It should be positioned securely to avoid you losing it or it working its way to the bottom of a bag (where signal isn't great!) - Wherever you place it, please protect it with one of the little plastic bags provided.
 This protects it from not only rain but also things like Haribo, gels and sweat!